mweidner037/list-positions/README.md

 4. Are unique, even if different users concurrently create positions at the same place.

-This package gives you such positions, in the form of a JSON-serializable struct (flat object) called [Position](#struct-position).
+This package gives you such positions, as a JSON-serializable struct (flat object) called [Position](#struct-position).
 Specifically:

 - Class [Order](#class-order) manages a [total order](https://en.wikipedia.org/wiki/Total_order) on Positions, letting you create and compare them.
-It requires some metadata to get started, described in [Usage](#usage) below.
+It requires some shared metadata, described below.
-- Class [List](#class-list) represents a map from Positions to values in list form, allowing indexed access with low memory overhead.
+- Class [List](#class-list) represents a map `Position -> value` in list form, allowing indexed access with low memory overhead.

 These Positions have the bonus properties: